Last updated: Monday 12th October, 4pm. All information accurate at this time.

 To protect you, your loved ones and everyone working hard here at the Trust during the outbreak of Covid-19 visiting remains suspended at Royal Bolton Hospital.

 - Two visitors for a patient who is receiving end of life care.

-If you are named visitor you will be issued with a special visitor pass.
+If you are named visitor to an adult patient you will be issued with a special visitor pass.
 You may be asked to show this during your visit.
 It may also be necessary for you to wear Personal Protective Equipment (PPE) on some of our wards.
 We will advise you if this is required.

 Children who are not patients, are not permitted to visit any of our wards at this time, unless they are visiting a patient who is receiving end of life care and we can keep them socially distant.

 Maternity and Children’s Wards

 Keeping mums, mums to be, their babies and wider families healthy is really important.
 This is why we have put in place the following visitor restrictions:

-- Only one named birthing partner will be allowed to visit the Delivery Unit and Birth Centre.
+- Only named birthing partner will be allowed to visit the Delivery Unit and Birth Centre.

 - No visitors are permitted to the Maternity Ward, Maternity Triage or Antenatal Unit.

 - Visitors to Children’s Wards or the Neonatal Units are restricted to one designated patient or carer at any one time.

 To help keep people safe we have also changed the way that you access the Maternity Unit.
 Please note the following: